1954 Copa México final

 The 1954 Copa México final was the final match of the 1953–54 Copa México.
-It was played at Estadio Ciudad de los Deportes in Mexico City, Mexico, on May 12 1954.
+It was played at Estadio Ciudad de los Deportes in Mexico City, Mexico, 12 May 1954.
 América beat Guadalajara 3–2 on penalties after the match finished 1–1 after extra time.

 This was the first cup title for América in the professional era of Mexican football.
 The match is considered as a very important moment in the history of the América-Guadalajara rivalry, since it was the first cup final contested by both sides.